TheHumphreysLab/sci-RNA-seq-kidney/README.md

 # sci-RNA-seq-kidney
-This page describes scripts used in the project of profiling mouse kidney fibrogenesis with sci-RNA-seq3.
+This page presents scripts used in the project of profiling mouse kidney fibrogenesis with sci-RNA-seq3.

 Figure 1